uma-pi1/kge/README.md

-# libKGE: A library for Knowledge Graph Embeddings
+# LibKGE: A library for Knowledge Graph Embeddings

 libKGE is a library for very efficient training, evaluation and hyperparameter optimization of [knowledge graph embeddings](https://ieeexplore.ieee.org/document/8047276) (KGE).
 It is